All Episodes

 You know, reaching utopia is the most important thing, and nothing else matters.

-Republicans and conservatives on the other hand are completely driven by their ideology, by truth, by the message, by character.
+Republicans and conservatives, on the other hand, are completely driven by their ideology, by truth, by the message, by character.

-They have to distance themselves from them because the press knows this about conservatives and are always waiting to pounce.
+And when somebody comes along who steps outside of the rules, the laws, the message, they have to distance themselves from them because the press knows this about conservatives and are always waiting to pounce.

-Robert I I I um a lot of what you say is true, but there's some key things in that that I disagree with a bit.
+Robert, a lot of what you say is true, but there's some key things in that that I disagree with a bit.

-And it may be small things.
+And there may be small things.

-And it may just be semantic.
+And they may just be semantic.

 Well, no, they may just be semantic.

-Uh I know what you mean, which the r the liberals, it is their ideology that they are being loyal to.
+The liberals, it is their ideology that they are being loyal to.

 Liberalism must never suffer slings and arrows.